olgashi/Calendar_Desktop-App-JavaFX/README.md

 ## Overview

-Scheduling desktop user interface application aimed to support an international consulting organization.
+Desktop calendar application.
 The application uses MySQL database to store all data.

 ### Notable features